teltek/PumukitPaellaPlayerBundle/README.md

 Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT Video Platform](https://github.com/pumukit/PuMuKIT/blob/4.0.x/README.md).

-This bundle overrides the [Pumukit BasePlayer Bundle](https://github.com/pumukit/PuMuKIT/tree/master/src/Pumukit/BasePlayerBundle).
+This bundle overrides the [Pumukit Player Bundle](https://github.com/pumukit/PuMuKIT/tree/master/src/Pumukit/PlayerBundle).
 It adds a Paella Player to the WebTV Portal to be used instead of the default [Player Bundle](https://github.com/pumukit/PuMuKIT/tree/master/src/Pumukit/PlayerBundle)

 ```bash
 composer require teltek/pumukit-paella-player-bundle
 ```

-### Step 2: Configuring PaellaPlayer instead of BasePlayer

-The BasePlayer needs to be uninstalled in order for the Paella Player to work properly:
+The base Player needs to be uninstalled in order for the Paella Player to work properly:

 Remove the next line from config/bundles.php
 ```